jina-ai/jina/docs/concepts/orchestration/flow-placeholder.md

 ```
 ````

-Note that if a Document does not satisfy the `when` condition of a filter, the filter removes the Document *for the entire branch of the Flow*.
+Note that if a Document does not satisfy the `when` condition of a filter, the filter removes the Document *for that entire branch of the Flow*.
 This means that every Executor located behind a filter is affected by this, not just the specific Executor that defines the condition.
 As with a real-life filter, once something fails to pass through it, it no longer continues down the pipeline.